Sigma117/Duck_Lane_Detection/README.md

 - Each 13th and 20th frame in a sequence are labeled
 - Each folder consists of 20 images which are a sequence of a 4 second video

+## Using

+if you want to use the same CNN please look at the paper [github Link](https://github.com/Sigma117/Robust-Lane-Detection) everything is described